- About Us

 Contact Caroline Kim at email@example.com or 213-225-8501.

-Jamila is a former sixth grade teacher and has spent the last 10 years in the health care and public health policy and advocacy field.
-Prior to joining CDF, Jamila worked for the statewide trade association representing community clinics and health centers.
+Jamila is a former sixth grade teacher and has spent the last 10 years in the healthcare and public health policy and advocacy field.
+Prior to joining CDF, Jamila worked for the California trade association representing community clinics and health centers, focusing on provider issues around Medi-Cal, oral health and pharmacy issues.

-Jamila is a board member for Bay Area Parent Leadership Action Network (PLAN), a local nonprofit working to empower parents to transform schools so that all children can have access to an excellent education.
-She holds a Master’s Degree in Public Policy from the University of California, Los Angeles and a Bachelor of Arts in Political Science from the University of California, San Diego.
-She resides in Oakland, with her son Reile, and is an avid fan of all Oakland sports teams.
+Jamila holds a Master’s Degree in Public Policy from the University of California, Los Angeles and a Bachelor of Arts in Political Science from the University of California, San Diego.
+She resides in Oakland with her husband and son and currently serves as a Commissioner on the City of Oakland’s Measure Y Violence Prevention and Public Safety Oversight Committee.
+Jamila is a proud member of the Raider Nation, and a passionate fan of the Oakland A’s and the Golden State Warriors.

 Prior to joining the Children's Defense Fund, Michele worked on advocacy and communications for Preschool California, a nonprofit dedicated to increasing access to quality early learning for California’s children.
 Michele served as a Dukakis Fellow in Colorado Governor Bill’s Ritter’s office, where she worked closely on issues of homelessness and childhood hunger.
 Raised by community organizers in inner-city Denver, Michele is a lifelong social justice activist and an avid proponent of public schools.